moibit/core/README.md

 #### new MoiBit(url,accessToken)

-This constructor is to wrap files module with url and access token , so that you don't need to send access token in every call.
-However authentication will be happen for every call.
+This constructor is to wrap the files module with a URL and an access token , so that you don't need to send an access token in every call.

--  <code>url</code> the url you got after signup
+-  <code>url</code> the URL you got after signup
 -  <code>accessToken</code> is an object with _API_KEY_ and _API_SECRET_ as keys
 ```js
 let files = new MoiBit(<YOUR_URL>,{